 The Department of Teacher Education offers a major in Elementary Education (K-6) or Middle School (6-9).
-The Department also offers a minor in Secondary Education (9-12) with licensure in English, Mathematics, Science (Biology, Chemistry, and Comprehensive Science), and Comprehensive Social Studies, and a minor in Special Subject Areas (K-12) with licensure in Music and Physical Education.
+The Department of Teacher Education offers a major in Secondary Education (9-12) with licensure in English, Mathematics, Science (Biology, Chemistry, and Comprehensive Science), and Comprehensive Social Studies, and a minor in Special Subject Areas (K-12) with licensure in Music and Physical Education.
 A program leading to licensure in the special field of Reading (K-12) is available.